Reliant Capital Solutions will add about 130 employees here and 150 in Buffalo, New York.

 “It’s basically one big complex, or soon will be,” Brickner, Reliant’s president and CEO, says.

-Brickner also said the company is in the preliminary stages of adding commercial and business outsourcing services.
-This would be a new line of business for Reliant, but would use the same employee training and coaching approach the company sees as its hallmark.
+Reliant is in the preliminary stages of adding commercial and business outsourcing services, Brickner said.
+This would be a new line of business for the company, but would use the same employee training and coaching approach the company sees as its hallmark.

 “A lot of companies lose that entrepreneurial feel as they grow into larger companies,” says Brickner.
 “We have not lost it.”